ReBuild Ukraine: neoliberal reforms, energy and post-war pathways

 Olena Lyubchenko

-Olena Lyubchenko is a PhD Candidate in Political Science at York University, Toronto, and an associate faculty member at the Brooklyn Institute for Social Research.
-Her research and teaching draws on Marxist critique of political economy and focuses on social reproduction, primitive accumulation, and the making and transformation of the Soviet Union in global context.
-She writes about neoliberal restructuring, the financialisation of social reproduction, racialisation and citizenship in post-Soviet Russia and Ukraine, as well as the regulation of labour relations in settler-colonial Canada.
-Olena is an editor at LeftEast and Midnight Sun Magazine.
-She is a co-editor of the volume Change and Continuity: Canadian Political Economy in the New Millennium (McGill-Queens, 2019).
+Olena Lyubchenko is a PhD Candidate in Political Science at York University and an associate faculty member at the Brooklyn Institute for Social Research.
+Her work draws on Marxist critique of political economy and focuses on the Soviet Union in a global context.
+She writes about neoliberal restructuring and financialisation of social reproduction, racialisation and citizenship in post-Soviet Russia and Ukraine, as well as labour relations in settler-colonial Canada.
+Olena is an editor at RedThreads.

 RELATED ARTICLES